Pharmacist Assistant Education Requirements and Career Info

 A pharmacist assistant certificate program focuses on mathematics, anatomy and physiology, computer applications and the principles and ethics of the pharmaceutical field.
 Students participate in a practicum to acquire hands-on training in the field.
 Students must submit the results of a TB skin test and pass a background check before being allowed to participate in the practicum.
 Some schools require certification in cardiopulmonary resuscitation (CPR).

 A pharmacist assistant handles many of the customer service and clerical tasks at a pharmacy, allowing pharmacists to address medical concerns and dispense prescriptions.
 An assistant must have good record-keeping skills and the ability to communicate effectively with customers who may be in a stressful situation.
-Some pharmacist assistants may track inventory stock shelves An assistant must have the ability to use cash registers and make transactions.
+Some pharmacist assistants may track inventory stock shelves.
+An assistant must have the ability to use cash registers and make transactions.

-Employment growth for pharmacy technicians is expected to increase by 20% over the 2012-2022 decade, according to the U.S. Bureau of Labor Statistics (BLS), which attributes job openings to more advanced medicine being used to fight diseases and an elderly population that is living longer and requiring more pharmaceuticals to maintain health longer.
-Advances in medicine leading to new medications is also expected to drive industry growth and increase the need for pharmacist assistants.
-Pharmacist assistants earned a median hourly rate of $14.83 as of May 2013, according to the BLS.
+Employment for pharmacy technicians is expected to increase by 20% over the 2012-2022 decade, according to the U.S. Bureau of Labor Statistics (BLS), which attributes job openings to more advanced medicine being used to fight diseases and an elderly population that is living longer and requiring more pharmaceuticals to maintain health longer.
+Advances in medicine leading to new medications are also expected to drive industry growth and increase the need for pharmacist assistants.
+Pharmacist assistants earned a median hourly rate of $14.25 as of May 2013, according to the BLS.

 Related to Pharmacist Assistant Education